UrielNaranjo/MiniGL/README.md

 To install OpenGL on linux run:
 >$ sudo apt-get install libglew-dev libsdl2-dev libsdl2-image-dev libglm-dev libfreetype6-dev

 >$ sudo apt-get install libglew-dev libsdl2-dev libsdl2-image-dev libglm-dev libfreetype6-dev

 To install OpenGL on Mac you must install the developer tools that come with Xcode.
-Xcode is found on the Appstore You must then change the LDFLAGS in the Makefile to:
+Xcode can be found on the Appstore.
+You must then change the LDFLAGS in the Makefile to:
 ```
 LDFLAGS = -g -O2 -Wall -framework -OpenGL -framework -GLUT
 ```
+##Bugs/Limitations/Issues
+* MiniGL has stray pixels in test 4 and 5